 Construction activities for the planned projects including the HSR project would generate temporary noise and visual impacts that could result in individual impacts requiring projectspecific mitigation.
-While it is not considered likely that construction of any of the HSR project alternatives would combine with the noise-generating activities or temporary visual impacts of other construction projects to result in cumulative impacts on parks, recreation, open space, and school district play areas, it is possible that construction of elements of the Google Project would occur simultaneous to the HSR project in San Jose.
+However, it is not considered likely that construction of any of the HSR project alternatives would combine with the noise-generating activities or temporary visual impacts of other construction projects to result in cumulative impacts on parks, recreation, open space, and school district play areas.
 For such cumulative impacts to occur, construction of multiple projects generating high noise levels and visual impacts would have to take place simultaneously and near these resources such that they would combine to create noise levels exceeding federal (FRA and FHWA) or state standards, or such that they would create a barrier to use that would preclude the use of the resource.
-While this scenario is unlikely to occur because the construction of planned projects would be temporary, the projects do not generally have overlapping or adjacent construction footprints and construction activities would not preclude use of the resources, the potential exists for the project to make a contribution to a cumulative impact on parks and recreational facilities during construction.
-Project features require compliance with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1,000 feet of sensitive receptors, which include parks, recreation, open space, and school district play areas (NV-IAMF#1).
-The Authority and its contractors will screen and site activities away from sensitive viewers, restore temporary construction sites to their preconstruction condition, and develop and implement a fugitive dust control plan to minimize fugitive dust emissions and associated visual impacts (NV-IAMF#1, AQ-IAMF#1, LU-IAMF#3, SOCIO-IAMF#1).
-Access to all resources will be maintained during the construction period (PK-IAMF#1, PR-MM#1, PR-MM#2).
-Mitigation to address specific conditions at existing parks, recreation, and open space facilities (PR-MM#6 and PR-MM#7) will schedule construction around noise-sensitive outdoor events and avoid acquiring a portion of a park that will affect a planned multiuse turf/soccer field.
-However, despite implementation of these measures, there could be a construction-related cumulative impact on parks, recreation, open space, and school district play areas in the RSA.
+This scenario is unlikely to occur because the construction of planned projects would be temporary, the projects do not generally have overlapping or adjacent construction footprints, and construction activities would not preclude use of the resources.
+Furthermore, project features require compliance with FRA and FTA guidelines for minimizing construction noise when work is conducted within 1.000 feet of sensitive receptors, which include parks, recreation, open space, and school district play areas (NV-IAMF#1).
+The Authority and its contractors would screen and site activities away from sensitive viewers, restore temporary construction sites to their pre-construction condition, and develop and implement a fugitive dust control plan to minimize fugitive dust emissions and associated visual impacts (NV-IAMF#1, AQ-IAMF#1, LU-IAMF#3, SOCIO-IAMF#1).
+Access to all resources would be maintained during the construction period (PK-IAMF#1, PR-MM#1, PR-MM#2).
+Mitigation to address specific conditions at existing parks, recreation, and open space facilities (PR-MM#6 and PR-MM#7) would schedule construction around noise-sensitive outdoor events and avoid acquiring a portion of a park that would affect a planned multiuse turf/soccer field.
+Therefore, there would not be a constructionrelated cumulative impact on parks, recreation, open space, and school district play areas in the RSA.